jcoelho93/shell-database/README.md

 ## Installation

-You can intall shell-database from `pypi.org`:
+You can install shell-database from `pypi.org`:
 ```console
 > pip install shell_database
 ```